 The word “versatile” is an apt description for British conductor Matthew Halls.
 He first came to prominence as a keyboard player and early music conductor, but Halls is now better known for his dynamic and intelligent work with major symphony orchestras and opera companies, and for his probing and vibrant interpretations of music of all periods.

-In 2017-18 Halls’ North American guest appearances include returns to Houston, Toronto and Indianapolis Symphonies, as well as his return to the University of Maryland for a week-long residency.
-He makes his debuts with the St. Louis and Kansas City Symphonies.
-Halls made his New York debut last season with Lincoln Center’s Mostly Mozart Festival in a performance with violinist Joshua Bell.
+In 2018-19, Halls’ North American guest appearances include his debut with the Chicago Symphony and returns to the St. Louis, Dallas and Indianapolis Symphonies; and the Los Angeles Chamber Orchestra.
+In addition, Halls conducts the San Diego and Jacksonville Symphonies, as well as and the Handel and Haydn Society in Boston.
+Last season, he made his New York debut with Lincoln Center’s Mostly Mozart Festival in a performance with violinist Joshua Bell.

 European orchestras are equally eager to welcome Halls to their podiums.
 In spring 2014 he made a triumphant debut with Concentus Musicus Wien, substituting on short notice for Nikolaus Harnoncourt in an acclaimed performance of Haydn’s Seasons.
 He has also appeared with the Bergen Philharmonic, Berlin Konzerthausorchester, Royal Northern Sinfonia, Royal Scottish National Orchestra, the RTE National Symphony and the Tonkünstler Orchestra, also making regular appearances in Austria and on tour with the Salzburg Mozarteum Orchestra.
 Further afield, Halls has performed in Australia with the Adelaide, Melbourne and West Australian Symphony Orchestras and in Russia with Musica Viva Moscow.

-This season, Halls returns to the Adelaide Symphony Orchestra and performs with the Tasmanian Symphony Orchestra and with the Auckland Philharmonia.
-He also returns to the Iceland Symphony Orchestra for two programs during the 17/18 season, part of a series of five performances traversing all of Beethoven’s piano concerti with Paul Lewis.
-European appearances include Bournemouth Symphony Orchestra, Warsaw Philharmonic, Mozarteum Salzburg, Philharmonie Zuidenderland, and Capriccio Barockorchester.
+In recent seasons, Halls has performed in Australia with the Adelaide Symphony Orchestra, Tasmanian Symphony Orchestra, and with the Auckland Philharmonia.
+His is a regular with the Iceland Symphony Orchestra recently having presented a series of five performances traversing all of Beethoven’s piano concerti with Paul Lewis.
+Recent European appearances include Bournemouth Symphony Orchestra, Warsaw Philharmonic, Mozarteum Salzburg, Philharmonie Zuidenderland, and Capriccio Barockorchester.

 In the opera house, Halls’ repertoire covers Renaissance, Baroque and Classical works, but also extends to later works, with a particular focus on Britten.
 His debut performances of Handel’s Rinaldo with Central City Opera in Colorado were so well received that he was re-invited to conduct productions of Handel’s Amadigi and Puccini’s Madama Butterfly.
 His associations with both the Netherlands Opera and Bayerische Staatsoper have included productions of Verdi’s Luisa Miller, Britten’s Peter Grimes and Bellini’s Norma.
 Other appearances have included the Handelfestspiele Halle and the Salzburg Landestheater.
 In spring 2014 he led Handel’s Ariodante at the Aalto-Musiktheater Essen and he returned last season to conduct Puccini’s Madama Butterfly.